Acebond/gomux/README.md

 |   2    | uint16 | Payload length |
 |   2    | uint16 | Flags          |

 The ID specifies which *stream* a frame belongs to.
 Streams are numbered sequentially, starting at 0.
-To prevent collisions, streams initiated by the dialing peer use even IDs, while the accepting peer uses odd IDs.
+To prevent collisions, streams initiated by the client peer use even IDs, while the server peer uses odd IDs.

 The payload length specifies the length of the payload.